wierkstudio/ciphereditor/CONTRIBUTING.md

 Naming conventions:

 - When dealing with [Zod](https://github.com/colinhacks/zod) schema objects use the naming pattern `${typeName}Schema` with a lowercase first character.
-Example: The Zod schema for the TypeScript type `TypedValue` is called `typedValueSchema`.
-Instances of `TypedValue` may be called `typedValue`.
+Example: The Zod schema for the TypeScript type `BlueprintValue` is called `blueprintValueSchema`.
+Instances of `BlueprintValue` may be called `blueprintValue`.
 - Use a `View` suffix when naming React components to avoid mixing them up with equally named object types (`OperationView` instead of `Operation`)

 ### Sass Styleguide